MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

-Improving IoU for roads semantic segmentation in LandCover.ai dataset
+Semantic segmentation for LandCover.ai dataset
 ==============================

-Project will focus on semantic segmentation algorithms which may improve IoU for roads specifically.
-Dataset authors obtaied IoU=68.74% for roads, which was lowest score among all classes.
+The project focuses on reproducing the results of the authors of the dataset and will make further efforts to improve the accuracy of the model.

 ## Create Anaconda Environment